LiskHQ/lisk-dex-ui/README.md

 ## Dependencies

-The following dependencies need to be installed in order to run applications created with the Lisk SDK.
+The following dependencies need to be installed in order to run Lisk DEX UI:

 | Dependencies            | Version |
 | ----------------------- | ------- |